Monica Seles: Comeback

 After becoming a U.S. citizen in 1994, Seles returned to the tour in August 1995.
-In the run-up to her comeback, then-WTA president Martina Navratilova proposed that Seles be reinstated alongside Steffi Graf as joint number one.
+In the run-up to her comeback, the WTA president Martina Navratilova proposed that Seles be reinstated alongside Graf as joint number one.
 The WTA did so despite some opposition from players including Arantxa Sánchez Vicario and Gigi Fernández, whose tournament placements would suffer greatly by suddenly being placed behind Seles.
 Graf supported Seles' co-ranking, but not the additional proposal that Seles' co-ranking not be determined by the minimum participation of 12 tournaments a year required of everyone else.
 Graf felt that would give Seles an unfair advantage in the rankings.
 Seles won her first comeback tournament, the Canadian Open, beating Amanda Coetzer in the final and setting a tournament record for the fewest games dropped by the champion throughout the tournament (14).

-The following month at the US Open, Seles reached the final defeating world No.10 Anke Huber, No. 4 Jana Novotná, and No. 3 Conchita Martínez (all in straight sets), but lost to Graf in the final.
+The following month at the US Open, Seles reached the final defeating world No. 10 Anke Huber, No. 4 Jana Novotná, and No. 3 Conchita Martínez (all in straight sets), but lost to Graf in the final.

 In January 1996, Seles won her fourth Australian Open, beating Anke Huber in the final.
-Her pivotal match was the semifinal vs rising American star Chanda Rubin who led her 5–2 in the final set, and had 2 break points to lead 5–1.
-Seles came back from 2 points from defeat to triumph and reach the final.
+Her pivotal match was the semi-final versus rising American star Chanda Rubin, who led her 5–2 in the final set, and had two break points to lead 5–1.
+Seles came back from two points from defeat to triumph and reach the final.
 This was to be Seles' last Grand Slam title, as she struggled to recapture her best form on a consistent basis.
-Seles was the runner-up at the US Open to Steffi Graf again in 1996.
+Seles was the runner-up at the US Open to Graf again in 1996.
 Seles' last Grand Slam final came at the French Open in 1998, just a few weeks after the death of her father and former coach, Karolj, from cancer.
-In the run to the final she had defeated world no. 3 Jana Novotná in three sets and world no. 1 Martina Hingis in straight sets, but lost to Sánchez Vicario in the three-set final.
+In the run to the final she had defeated world No. 3 Jana Novotná in three sets and world No. 1 Martina Hingis in straight sets, but lost to Sánchez Vicario in the three-set final.

-While she did not reach another Grand Slam singles final, she did consistently reach the quarterfinal and semifinal stages in those tournaments and was a fixture in the WTA Tour's top 10.
-In 2002, her last full year on the tour, she finished the year ranked world no. 7, defeated Venus Williams, Martina Hingis, Jennifer Capriati, Justine Henin, Maria Sharapova, Kim Clijsters, and Lindsay Davenport, and reached at least the quarterfinals at each Grand Slam tournament.
+While she did not reach another Grand Slam singles final, she did consistently reach the quarter-final and semi-final stages in those tournaments and was a fixture in the WTA Tour's top 10.
+In 2002, her last full year on the tour, she finished the year ranked world No. 7, defeated Venus Williams, Martina Hingis, Jennifer Capriati, Justine Henin, Maria Sharapova, Kim Clijsters, and Lindsay Davenport, and reached at least the quarter-finals at each Grand Slam tournament.